 “Excuse me?” said Rebbetzin Heller.

 “Who are you to judge?” repeated the lady.
 “I was there.
-I grew up in his kibbutz.
+I grew up on his kibbutz.
 You have no idea what it was like.
 If you’d been there, you would have turned out no different than him.”

 The thing is, despite this lady having grown up on that kibbutz, she still found herself in a Torah class.
-Rabin never did.

 Rabin’s real legacy is his demonstration of the depths to which a Jew can sink if he commits himself to any “ism” other than Judaism.

-Some of Dr. Uri Milstein’s writings have been translated into English and he is a great resource for understanding the truth behind many of modern Israel's so-called “heroic leaders.”
+Note: Some of Dr. Uri Milstein’s writings have been translated into English and he is a great resource for understanding the truth behind many of modern Israel's so-called “heroic leaders.”